Monday, July 16 – Monday, July 30, 2018

 NON-performing voice students are entitled to attending all diction classes, receiving 1-2 individual coachings and 1-2 stage craft sessions per week, attending and, upon consent of the relevant faculty, performing during the studio class, consulting privately any faculty in order to get some feedback and receiving 3 individual voice lessons per week from the teacher of his/her choice, as indicated in his/her respective application.

-For PASSIVE PARTICIPANTS Saarburg Music Festival offers the opportunity to participate in all program´s activities, just without active playing.
+For OBSERVERS/VISITORS Saarburg Music Festival offers the opportunity to observe/participate in all program´s activities, just without active playing.

 Embark upon a fascinating exploration of European history and cultural heritage.
 Discover the many architectural and musical beauties, share the excitement of attending concerts by Festival´s talented student performers.
 We welcome parents and friends of the participants.

-The “Passive participant” fee is an unbreakable package, and covers attendance at some or all the classes and concerts, room and half-board (double occupancy; single occupancy is available at supplemental fee), and access to all Festival activities and facilities.
+The “Observer/Visitor” fee is an unbreakable package, and covers observation/attendance of some or all the classes and concerts, room and half-board (double occupancy; single occupancy is available at supplemental fee), and access to all Festival activities and facilities.
 The fee for 3 to 7 days visit will be calculated at 50% or 700 euros plus 110 euro registration fee.
 The full fee of 1400 euro plus 110 euro Registration fee will be charged if the person´s visit lasts longer that 7 days.
 Visitors of 1-2 days duration in total (1-2 overnight stays in the Hotel) and children up to the Age of 12 are exempt from this policy.

-Short term visitors (1-2days maximum) are not allowed to enter any of the Festival´s teaching/rehearsal facilities or attend any lessons/rehearsals/coachings, unless a special permission has been granted by the Artistic Director of the Festival.
+Short term observers/visitors (1-2 days maximum) are not allowed to enter any of the Festival´s teaching/rehearsal facilities or attend any lessons/rehearsals/coachings, unless a special permission has been granted by the Artistic Director of the Festival.

-We ask anybody who intends to visit the Festival´s participant or Faculty to inform us immediately and to follow the procedue as described below.
+We ask anybody who intends to visit the Festival´s participant or Faculty to inform us immediately and to follow the outlined procedue .

-Auditors/Visitors require to submit the initial section of the application (personal data) along with sections of the application requiring signiture, Health and Limits of responsibility Forms, as well as 110 euro registration fee by January 31, 2017 (120 euro after January 31, 2017) and 700 euro deposit (800 euro after March 1,2017) by March 1st, 2017
+Observers/Visitors require to submit the initial section of the application (personal data) along with sections of the application requiring signiture, Health and Limits of responsibility Forms, as well as 110 euro registration fee by January 31, 2018 (120 euro after January 31, 2018) and 700 euro deposit (800 euro after March 1,2018) by March 1st, 2018

 OPPORTUNITY FOR AMATEUR MUSICIANS